RarelyCharlie/rarelycharlie.github.io/_draft/emdrinfo.md

 Use the space bar or the Play <i class="fa fa-play"></i> and Pause <i class="fa fa-pause"></i> buttons to start and stop the EMDR stimulus on your client's paired device.

 On your device both the sound and full-screen eye movement are disabled.
 You see the indicator when the EMDR stimulus is running.
-You might hear the sounds from your client's device if they are using speakers.
+You might hear the sounds from your client's device if they are using speakers, but it's unlikely that they will synchronize perfectly with the indicator.

 Use the left arrow key <i class="fa fa-arrow-left"></i> to slow the stimulus when your client feels comfortable with the memory they are experiencing.
 Use the right arrow key <i class="fa fa-arrow-right"></i> to speed up the stimulus and block your client's unhelpful emotions, so they can experience their memories in more detail.